litesolutions/cachedb-import/README.md

 password=thepassword
 # REQUIRED: the namespace
 namespace=THENAMESPACE
+# OPTIONAL if you connect to Caché Database
-# OPTIONAL: Specify the port to connect to
+# REQUIRED if you connect to IRIS Data Platform
+# Don't use if for previous versions to Caché 2016.2
 # If not specified, the default is empty
 # Default webport in Caché and Ensemble is 57772
 # Default webport in IRIS is 52773